Email Processing in Lua

 Requirements for the Script

-The script must contain a global function that is an entry point in the message scanning module (Dr.Web MailD will call this function for processing newly received message).
-The processing function should match the following call conventions:
+The script must contain a global function that is an entry point in the message scanning module (Dr.Web MailD calls this function to process all received messages).
+The processing function must comply with the following call conventions:

 1.Function name is smtp_hook;